George Michael: Legal problems

-On 7 April 1998, Michael was arrested for "engaging in a lewd act" in a public restroom of the Will Rogers Memorial Park in Beverly Hills, California.
+On 7 April 1998, Michael was arrested for "engaging in a lewd act" in a public restroom at the Will Rogers Memorial Park in Beverly Hills, California.
 Michael was arrested by undercover policeman Marcelo Rodríguez in a sting operation.
 In an MTV interview, Michael stated: "I got followed into the restroom and then this cop—I didn't know it was a cop, obviously—he started playing this game, which I think is called, 'I'll show you mine, you show me yours, and then when you show me yours, I'm going to nick you!'"